christy-ly/hotel-x-connect/README.md

 <h3 align="center">🥂 Hotel X – A Hotel Website</h3>

 ## 💬 Overview
 This project is a dynamic and engaging hotel website built with Next.js, React, and Tailwind CSS.
-It features a responsive design, modular components, and a streamlined reservation flow for an excellent user experience, while providing a clear introduction to the hotel.
+It offers a responsive design, modular components, and a streamlined reservation flow, delivering an exceptional user experience.

 ## 🛠 Tech Stack
 - **Frontend:** React